aviari/wginr/README.md

 make install
 ```

-R will try to install packages from CRAN or the local directory
+R will try to install packages from CRAN or from the local directory
 ```Rsrc/packages/source```

 In case of trouble, see [Compilation/Installation troubles](#Compilation-Installation-troubles) below